 For full details of our services for schools, including admission prices, please click here.

-From 2017, visitors can sign up to our free wifi service via Purple Wifi.
+Visitors can register for our free wifi service via Purple Wifi.
 Please note that we use Location Based Services (LBS) to understand how visitors move around the Museum.
 The location data we capture helps us to understand e.g. how long customers stand in queues and how they generally move around an area, which helps us to enhance our operational efficiency and improve our visitor experience.
 If you would like to find out more about the data we collect through Mobile Location Analytics MLA, take a look at our solution provider’s location analytics policy, alternatively you can opt out of location analytics.

 You will find a great range of gifts and souvenirs in our shop, including locally-produced foods and crafts.

 Visitors with disabilities